vyaskhushboo26/chapter-04-talk-is-cheap-show-me-the-code/Theory-Assignment.md

   we need virtual DOM for Reconciliation in React.
 `  why react is so fast bcz of reconciliation process`

+Virtual DOM (VDOM) is a programming concept where a copy/virtual representaion of the UI is kept in memory and synced with the "real" DOM tree by a library called React-DOM.
+This process is called Reconciliation.
+In React, a virtual DOM is associated with React elements since they are the objects representing the UI.
+React, however, also uses internal objects called “fibers” to hold additional information about the component tree.
+They may also be considered a part of “virtual DOM” implementation in React.

 ### 7. What is Reconciliation in react ?
 Reconciliation is a process which uses diffing algorithm to diff one tree (actually dom) from another which determines what needs to be updated and only re-renders the diff.